solargate/grom/README.md

 >
 > Configuration formats, APIs, storage layouts, and other interfaces may and will change without a stable migration path.
 Expect bugs.
 Use at your own risk.

 Self-hosted workout tracker with an optional ActivityPub federation layer.
-Record or import workouts, manage equipment, follow other athletes (local or federated), and browse a social feed — all on infrastructure you control.
+Record or import workouts, manage equipment, follow other athletes (local or federated), like their activities, and browse a social feed — all on infrastructure you control.

 The server is a single Go binary; the Flutter client ships as an embedded web UI and as an Android app.